Interpause/auto-sd-paint-ext/README.md

     - "Restore Defaults" will make all dockers re-appear and arrange themselves.
   - Progress & number of pending requests now shown.
   - All dropdowns now support searching, useful if your model checkpoint list is really long.

-### 2022-12-04

-- Add Interrupt button.

-### 2022-11-15

-- Scripts/features that increase the image size (Simple upscaling, SD upscaling, Outpaint Mk 2, etc) will now expand the canvas when image generation is complete **only if** _there is no active selection_.
-  - If there is a selection, the image will be scaled to fit the selection region.
-  - Using Ctrl+A to select the entire image is considered an active selection!

-### 2022-11-08

-- Inpainting is finally 100% fixed!
-No more weird borders.
-Blur works properly.
-- Inpainting Full Resolution and Mask Blur were deemed obsolete and removed.
-  - See <https://github.com/Interpause/auto-sd-paint-ext/wiki/Usage-Guide#inpainting> on better ways to do so.

 ## Credits